hpdobrica/digital-garden-public/Habit Feedback Loop.md

 - open social media and start scrolling (response)
 - stress is temporarily relieved (reward)

 Any habit - good, neutral, or bad follows these four stages.
-Think of some habits you have and try to divide them into the four stages.
+Think of some habits you have and try to divide them into the four stages!